kontent-ai/model-generator-js/README.md

     `pascalCase`, `snakeCase`
 -   `taxonomyTypeResolver`- Name resolver for taxonomy type names.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `sdkType`- Type of sdk for which models are generated.
-Available options are: `delivery`
+Available options are: `delivery`, `migration`
 -   `exportWebhooks` - Indicates if webhooks are exported
 -   `exportWorkflows` - Indicates if workflows are exported
 -   `exportAssetFolders` - Indicates if asset folders are exported